placebeyondtheclouds/lenovo-laptop-with-ubuntu-and-libvirt/README.md

 ## limit battery charge to 80%

-- install gnome extensions, then install `battery-health-charging` [extension](https://maniacx.github.io/Battery-Health-Charging/device-compatibility/lenovo)
+- `sudo apt install gnome-shell-extension-manager`, then install `battery-health-charging` [extension](https://maniacx.github.io/Battery-Health-Charging/device-compatibility/lenovo)

 - to monitor the battery or change the parameters, there is another option: `sudo apt install tlp`